Nature and fine cuisine on the river’s north shore, between Montréal and the city of Québec, in Lanaudière and Mauricie.

 Seaplane tour

-Late afternoon is the perfect time to fly over the region and its lake-spotted forest aboard a Hydravion Aventure seaplane.
+Late afternoon is a great time to fly over the region and admire its forest cover dotted with lakes, aboard a Hydravion Aventure aircraft.
 Its seaplane base is located in Saint-Étienne-des-Grès, south of Shawinigan.

 Day 8